david-hirst/onto-vae/weighted_loss_analysis/weighted_loss_analysis.md

 We evaluated our implementation by finetuning an exisitng OntoVAE model.
 The exisitng model used a trimmed version of the Gene Ontology (GO) and had been trained on GTEx expression data.
 In this conext, each input node is a gene and the decoder terms represent terms from the GO.

-We selected four subsets of the full GTEx expression dataset for calculating weights and finetuning the model.
+We created four subsets of the full GTEx expression dataset for calculating weights and finetuning the model.
 Each subset contained RNA-seq values for samples from one of two tissues.
-The four tissues type pairs were liver and spleen; brain and pancreas; heart and muscle; adipose tissue and breast.
+The four tissues type pairs were:
+- liver and spleen
+- brain and pancreas
+- heart and muscle
+- adipose tissue and breast
 For each tissue pair, we performed a differential expression analysis with DESeq2.
 We used the absolute vlaue of the moderated log2 fold change between the two tissue types as the weight for each gene.

+For each subset, we trained the exisitng OntoVAE model for a further 100 epochs, using only the subset as input data as well as the corresponing derived weights.
+We also carried out finetuning without weights, as well as with a vector of randomly generated weights.
+Each finetuning run was carried out independently of the others, meaning only the initial trained model was used as a starting point.

+We evaluated each finetuned model by generating decoder node values for each sample.
+For each decoder node, we trained a seperate naive Bayes classifier with 10-fold cross validation and computed the median area under the curve (AUC).
+The median AUC indicates how useful a node was for the classification of samples with respect to the two tissue types.

 The empirical cumulative distribution of AUC scores